Kyle-Hutchinson/Lightning-Bank-Case-Study/README.md

 ## Potential Impact

 The current Bitcoin Derivative Marketplaces are provided by centralized exchanges such as Binance or decentralized exchanges such GMX on Arbitrum.
 By offering a Bitcoin-Native Semi-Decentrialized Derivative Marketplace there is potential to capture a portion of the demand by not requiring funding rates as well as creating new demand by allowing traditional finance to participate in the trade.
+In addition, this solution would provide a trustworthy platform for Bitcoin holders to earn yield on their Bitcoin stack by going 2X Leverage Long and participating in the BTC CAGR yield capture financed by TradFi.

 ## Total Addressable Market (TAM)